AdaptiveEngines/Lux_API/Accounts/README.md

 ## Dashboard
 The Dashboard has a management where account information can be viewed, created or modified for Any account that has lower permissions than your own.

+## Logging

+When a user adjusts or queries an account, the account id is stored as the trigger

 ```
 /*&#x3b1*/
 {